antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 Another, technology specific, good example, is the [PSR-4 Autoloader](http://www.php-fig.org/psr/psr-4/) standard for automatically loading PHP classes.
 Using this standard reduces the effort to use unfamiliar technologies, encouraging experimentation and making rapid iteration more achievable.
 Similarly a common standard encourages the creation of associated tooling, such as package managers and IDE/editor support.

-Data formats **SHOULD** be chosen based on there suitability to the data being represented and interpretability.
+Data formats **SHOULD** be chosen based on there suitability to the data being represented and interoperability.

-Data formats are discussed later in this document, however in general, data formats should be as open as possible.
+Data formats are discussed later in this document, however in general, data formats **SHOULD** be as open as possible.
 Similar to technologies, proprietary data formats can become obsolete or expensive to maintain limiting their long term availability.

 Sources: